Perry Belmont House: Current usage

-The building serves as the headquarters for the General Grand Chapter of the Order of the Eastern Star.
-The Right Worthy Grand Secretary and his/her spouse live on the premises.
-Tours are arranged by appointment.
-Items from the Belmont era of the mansion, as well as items sent to the headquarters as gifts from chapters around the world, are on display.
-In the Venetian Dining Room, five ceiling paintings depict the five heroines of the Order.
+Since being acquired by General Grand Chapter, some of the space has been adaptively reused as offices for their Headquarters.
+However, most of the building's interior has been kept intact from Belmont's time; public tours can be made by appointment.
+Some items from the Belmont era, as well as furnishings acquired by General Grand Chapter, are on display.
+In the State Dining Room, five ceiling paintings depict the five heroines of the Order.
 There are 37 oil paintings and several Tiffany vases in the house.
 The Japanese fourfold teakwood screen was a gift from the Emperor of Japan to Perry Belmont.